Britney & Kevin: Chaotic (album): Background and recording

 I think I should rephrase myself from my previous letters when I was talking about taking a 'break'.
 What I meant was I am taking a break from being told what to do. ...
 It's cool when you look at someone and don't know whether they are at work or play since it's all the same to them.
 The things I've been doing for work lately have been so much fun, because it's not like work to me anymore.
 I've been even more 'hands on' in my management and the business side of things, and I feel more in control than ever.

-A representative for Jive Records stated that although Spears was working in the studio, "no album is scheduled at the moment" and that there were no plans to service "Mona Lisa" to radio.
+A representative for Jive Records stated that although Spears was working in the studio, no album was scheduled at the time, and that there were no plans to service "Mona Lisa" to radio.
 (Note: Her fifth studio album would be re-recorded and titled Blackout.
 It was released on October 25, 2007.)

-Recording and production
+Footage filmed for OnTourage was used for a new reality television series, titled Britney and Kevin: Chaotic.
+The series documented initial stages of Spears and Federline's relationship, as well as their wedding in the series finale.
+Britney and Kevin: Chaotic aired on UPN from May 17 until June 14, 2005, to a negative critical reception and moderate viewership.

-"Mona Lisa", which was written by Spears, Teddy Campbell and David Kochanski, was reworked to be included on Britney & Kevin: Chaotic, having originally been recorded during Spears' The Onyx Hotel Tour in 2004.
 Spears composed "Someday (I Will Understand)" on the piano at her house, two weeks before she learned of her pregnancy with her first child, Sean Preston.
 She explained the song came "like a prophecy... when you're pregnant, you're empowered".
-Guy Sigsworth produced "Someday (I Will Understand)", and also co-wrote "Over to You Now" with Imogen Heap, Robyn and Alexander Kronlund; the latter was included as a bonus track on the UK and Japanese editions of the EP, replacing the originally-selected track "And Then We Kiss".
+Guy Sigsworth produced "Someday (I Will Understand)", and also co-wrote "Over to You Now" with Imogen Heap, Robyn and Alexander Kronlund; the latter was included as a bonus track on the UK and Japanese editions of the Chaotic EP.